Pink tax: Isle of Man

 Period products are exempt from GST.

-Currently, Tynwald bill is going to be introduced to make period products freely accessible.
+The Tynwald bill is set be introduced to make period products freely accessible.

 Tampon tax

 In the United States, there is no specialized tax on tampons or similar menstrual products.
 In states where sales taxes are collected, tampons and other menstrual products are taxed in much the same way as most other non-exempt items (such as toilet paper and toothpaste).
 There has been a recent push to carve out a special tax-exempt status for tampons and other menstrual products, and the tax on such items may be referred to as a type of pink tax called a "tampon tax".
 As of 2020, 30 states collect sales tax from tampons.
 Women leading the movement against the tampon tax are calling the tax a form of "regulatory discrimination", saying that menstruation is out of their control and that the government should not tax something that is imminent for approximately half the population.
 Similarly, this puts an even greater strain onto poverty-stricken households and results in a large percentage of women and young girls being unable to afford them.
 For instance, in a 2015 Scotland study, it was discovered that "45% of girls" had used "toilet paper, socks and newspaper to replace menstrual products" because they were unable to afford them.
 Australia, Canada, and the United Kingdom have voted on legislation to create special tax exemptions for tampons, but none have become laws, until January 2019, when Australia made the decision to remove their tax on feminine products.